Healthy Chinese Money Plant (Pilea peperomioides) in bright indirect, also known as Chinese Money Plant

 Chinese Money Plant Care is easiest when you keep light, watering, and soil balanced and adjust care as seasons change.

 Chinese Money Plant grows best in Bright Indirect light and can tolerate low, bright indirect conditions.
-Keep light consistent for stronger growth and flowering.
+Keep Chinese Money Plant light consistent for stronger growth and flowering.

 Chinese Money Plant is listed as Non-Toxic for pets and Non-Toxic for humans.
-Keep it out of reach when ingestion is a concern.
+Keep Chinese Money Plant out of reach when ingestion is a concern.

 Chinese Money Plant does best in All Purpose with a pH around 6.0-7.0.
 Fast drainage lowers root-rot risk.